 Some action types carry enough weight that autonomous execution is not appropriate regardless of accuracy.

 Outbound communication.
 Any message sent to a client, prospect, or partner in your name represents your judgment.
 An agent that drafts and sends that message without review is making judgment calls about tone, timing, and relationship context it cannot fully assess.
-The draft is useful.
-The send requires a human.
+The draft is useful — the agent assembles the right information and formats it correctly.
+The send requires a human, because the send is a commitment the agent is not positioned to make on your behalf.

 Financial actions.
 Payments, invoices, refunds, and adjustments to financial records affect parties outside your control.
 Getting one wrong is not a private failure.